 With regards to the use cases, it can be assumed that reverse power flow will primarily be offered at locations where the EV will be connected to the charging station for a longer period of time, such as at home or in an office parking space.
 This leaves enough time to provide ancillary services if necessary and guarantee that the driver will have a sufficiently charged EV to reach his or her destination.

-The presented message structures are subject to change as technical changes may occur until ISO 15118-20 is released as an international standard in Q1/2012 or Q2/2020.
+The presented message structures are subject to change as technical changes may occur until ISO 15118-20 will be released as an international standard in summer 2020.